jmsquires21/Bird-Classifications/README.md

 ### Success Metrics:
 * Optimize for the highest accuracy score at the taxonomic order, family, and species level
-* Create Streamlit application to classify new bird images in real time
+* Create application to classify unseen bird images

 ### Methodology
 1. Explore the data, clean, transform images into arrays, condense and scale